In Depth Baby Product Reviews Led by a Pediatrician

 The Grow with You has a lot going on compared to the typical booster, and it only earned an average result for ease of use.

-The bottom of the seat is wide, and this makes it harder to find the vehicle buckle.
+The bottom of the seat is wide, which makes it harder to locate the vehicle's buckle.
 Our child tester was almost out of the seat before she could reach the buckle, and some little ones will likely need help making the connection.

-Our passenger reported that the shoulder and lap belt felt comfortable but we struggled with the way the belt folds in the guide, and we couldn't really get a snug feeling.
-It felt like either the shoulder strap or the lap portion was loose, no matter what kind of adjustments we made.
+Our passenger reported that the shoulder and lap belt felt comfortable, but we struggled with the way the belt folds in the guide, and we couldn't really get a snug feeling.
+It felt like either the shoulder strap or the lap portion was loose, regardless of the adjustments we made.

-This booster is big and cumbersome and hard to move without bumping into anything around it.
+This booster is large and cumbersome, making it difficult to move without bumping into surrounding objects.
 While we could get a good grip on the headrest for carrying, it still felt like it was a lot to manage.
-It is straightforward to install using the LATCH straps and the ClickTight press-down seat bottom.
-The tensioner allows for easier removal of the hooks when you are ready to uninstall.
-We like that it secures to the car so it isn't free floating.
-The recline handle is somewhat sticky, but we are excited it reclines, so maybe it is a worthwhile trade-off.
+Installation is straightforward using the LATCH straps and the ClickTight press-down seat bottom.
+The tensioner facilitates the easy removal of the hooks when you are ready to uninstall.
+We like that it secures to the car, so it isn't free-floating.
+The recline handle is somewhat sticky, but we are excited that it reclines, so maybe it is a worthwhile trade-off.

-This booster has dual cup holders incorporated into the seat itself, not hanging off the side.
-You can pull them out for dishwasher cleanup easily.
+This booster features dual cup holders integrated into the seat itself, rather than hanging off the side.
+You can easily pull them out for dishwasher cleanup.
 Our test water bottle didn't fit all the way to the bottom, but it didn't fall out either.
 Wider cups and bottles might not fit.
 It also has a 2 X 2.5-inch pocket for important treasure storage.
 The pocket is not removable unless you remove the entire cover, so it is probably not the best for snack holding.

 Weight/Size